 Ricotta and Spinach Stuffed Shells will be sure to make your friends and families taste buds happy!

 Talk about delicious!
 I am so happy with how these shells turned out the other night.
 I like to play around with a couple different recipes and make my own so that is what happened here.
 I wanted a vegetarian option but then also wanted to make some with meat.
-So I cooked some of these shells with Italian sausage and the others purely ricotta cheese and spinach.
+(Gotta have the best of both worlds!)
+So I cooked some of these shells with Italian sausage and the others were only ricotta cheese and spinach.
 This recipe is very easy, fast, and will leave you and your loved ones satisfied.

 Worried about this recipe not being “healthy” enough?
 I like to promote eating all foods in moderation.
-Having these stuffed shells won’t ruin your diet, limit yourself to 2-3 shells, and then fill up on something else…perhaps an edamame salad or another salad/vegetable of your choice.
-Enjoy little things you do like to eat so you are not left feeling deprived or end up binge eating later on.
+Having these stuffed shells won’t ruin your diet.
+Try limiting yourself to 2-3 shells, and then fill up on something else…perhaps an edamame salad or another salad/vegetable of your choice.
+Enjoy little things you do like to eat so you are not left feeling deprived or end up over eating later on.

 Before you cook: Make sure not to cook the shells too long, because they will cook a little more when placed in the oven.
 You don’t want your shells to fall apart!